OliverPifferi/oliverpifferi.github.io/_posts/2023-12-01-An-ode-to-the.distance.md

 ![My granddad, Henry the Conqueror](../images/norse_panorama_2023.jpg)

-The third consecutive year since 2021, we lately made it to Norway, slowly proceeding from the far South to the South to something that wasn't still really North but at least something in the middle of the country:
+The third consecutive year since 2021, we lately made it to Norway, slowly proceeding from the far South to the South to a place that wasn't still really North but at least something in the nearly middle of the country: The Kristiansund-area near Aure in Foldfjorden.